 As valued staff, volunteers and members you are all part of an organisation that encourages openness and is committed to the highest standards of behaviour and accountability - and it’s important that you are too.

 Don’t be worried about telling someone.
-Our Whistleblowing Policy makes sure that you will be listened to with respect and taken seriously.
+Our whistleblowing policy makes sure that you will be listened to with respect, and taken seriously.
 We will take all reasonable steps to treat what you say confidentially.
-If you have a serious concern please tell us, don’t ignore it.
+So if you have a serious concern please tell us, don’t ignore it.

 You should follow all Girlguiding policies and procedures and re-read them from time to time as they may be amended.